Mikrodidakt/bakery/documentation/build-config.md

 ### link

-Create a symbolic link in the $#[ARTIFACTS_DIR] directory named 'link.txt' pointing to 'test/file.txt'.
+Create a symbolic link in the 'ARTIFACTS_DIR' directory named 'link.txt' pointing to 'test/file.txt'.

 ```json
   "artifacts": [